 - OR you must make at least $19,500 during two of the four base period quarters.

 - If your hours were reduced from full-time to part-time, you also may be eligible for partial UI benefits.
 See the “Part-Time Work” Section.

 - To remain eligible:

 - You must report all wages earned each week, even if you won’t be paid until later.
 This includes tips, commissions, bonuses, show-up time, military reserve pay, board, and lodging.

 - You must be able and available for work each week, meaning no illness, injury, or personal circumstances would keep you from working.

 - Refusing an offer of work may result in denial of UI benefits.

-- Unless otherwise directed, report in person at least once every four weeks to a Missouri Career Center or other designated office.
+- Unless otherwise directed, report in person at least once to a Missouri Career Center or other designated office.
 The Career Centers offer free skills assessments, career readiness certificates, personal job search consultations, and many other helpful services.